juliocesar-io/PLA-Net/README.md

 ## Training

-To do training, please refer to the [train.sh](https://github.com/juliocesar-io/PLA-Net/blob/main/train.sh) script.
+To do training, refer to the [train.sh](https://github.com/juliocesar-io/PLA-Net/blob/main/train.sh) script.
 There you can set the models to train, the targets and other parameters.
 Use the `TARGET` variable to set the target protein and `EXPERIMENT` to set the experiment name.
 Review the parameters and run the script.

 To start training, run the following command: